 What is counselling?

-Issues can arise at any time in a person’s life and can leave the person feeling troubled, or even feeling paralyzed, and unable to move forward without knowing why.
+Issues can arise at any time in a person’s life and can leave the person feeling troubled, or even feeling paralysed, and unable to move forward without knowing why.
 Personal issues can be further complicated when they arise in our relationships; especially relationships that are very important to us.

 As well as identifying the current issues and their roots, integrative therapy allows an opportunity to explore how the past may be affecting the present, where once you have a clearer picture of the past and a better understanding of why you are, where you are, you can then look forward, feeling more empowered, and choose to do something positive which will help you to move towards taking control of the issues, rather than the issues taking control of the you.